CS2103AUG2016-F11-C3/addressbook-level4/docs/NewDeveloperGuide.md

 - Can schedule recurring events using natural language commands
 - Use of keyboard shortcuts while in app [^2]

+#### Takeaways:
+- Use of hashtags for tagging
+- Use of keyboard shortcuts
+- On-screen shortcuts for particular features (e.g. postponing, making event recurring)

 ### Wunderlist
 #### Meets Specifications